-Student s and parents are encouraged to read the following points carefully: Students are most likely to succeed when they choose courses which align with their interests and abilities.
-Choosing a course that does not match your interests and abilities will not usually equate to high achievement in that course.
+Students and parents are encouraged to read the fo ollowing points carefully:

+Students are most likely to succeed when they choose courses which align with their interests and abilities.
+Choosing a course that does not match your interests and abilities will not usually equate to high achievement in that course and could reduce motivation in that subject.
+This in turn could have a negative effect on overall wellbeing and therefore impact other areas of study.
 Is there a good balance to the subjects selected?
 Are you ok across your junior subjects or do you perform better in classes that involve more (or less) writing?
-O your subjects complement one another?
+O po your subjects complement one another?
 Do the skills or concepts covered in one course relate to content in another course?
 Friends can be a good sounding board for your thoughts about your pattern of study.
 However, picking a course because a friend is doing it is not a guarantee that you will be in the same class, nor does it have a direct bearing on your academic success.
 Be aware of any potential issues with your specific course combination, including eligibility for ATAR or the consequences if you want/need to drop a course moving into Year 12.
-O Not every student is seeking an ATAR - that is OK O You can only count ONE Category B course towards an ATAR Consider any additional course requirements listed.
+O Not every student is seeking an ATAR - that is OK Consider any additional course requirements listed.
 These requirements often take notable time away from other courses and students will need to be well-planned, motivated and organised to balance these requirements successfully Oues the course have a major work?
 Most teachers advise against undertaking two/three major work courses without careful consideration.
 Does the course involve work placement or is it an external course that may take you away from your timetabled lessons?
 You are expected to complete any and all outstanding work during these times.
 Consider potential requirements for any areas of tertiary study you may be interested in.
 The Careers Adviser is an excellent source of advice and support on tertiary prerequisites.
 O If there are no prerequisites, then choosing courses that allow you to maximise your ATAR will give you as many options as possible!
-Ask, Ask, Ask!
+Ask, Ask , ASK !
 Everyone wants you to make the best choice for you and your education.
-There are a range of places you can get more specific information to support your preference listing: Information sessions provided by the Head Teachers The Parent Information Evening Your teachers, Head Teachers, teachers of that subject.
-Ask for copies of the textbook or similar information sources Look up the NESA syllabus online Students currently doing the course Careers Adviser for advice on careers, tertiary institution requirements, TAFE NSW courses and VET courses.
-Deputy Principals regarding curriculum requirements and subject combinations.
-University Entry Requirements Year 10 Booklet produced by University Admissions Centre (UAC) at http://www.uac.edu.au
+There are a range of places you can get more specific information to support your preference listing: